Privacy Notice & Cookies

 How we get to know you

-We continuously strive to improve, develop and expand the range of services within Noddle and to provide our customers with a more personalised experience.
+We continuously strive to improve, develop and expand our range of services and to provide our customers with a more personalised experience.
 So that we can do this and present relevant services and partnering arrangements to you, we need to understand your possible needs, interests, and preferences.
 To do this we build up insight about you throughout your relationship with us in the following ways:

-- from how you engage with any of the third parties involved when you use your selected services within Noddle, for example when using the product comparison service.
+- from how you engage with any of the third parties involved when you use your selected services on the website.

 These activities might be when you use the website, and in your dealings with us generally.

 What we contact you about and how